Krakow Itinerary

 IconicKrakow's crown jewel, this magnificent royal castle complex on Wawel Hill served as the seat of Polish kings for centuries.
 Home to royal chambers, a gothic cathedral, and the legendary Dragon's Den.

-Attraction GuideMain Market Square
+Explore GuideMain Market Square

 Must-SeeThe largest medieval town square in Europe, Rynek Glowny has been the heart of Krakow since the 13th century.
 Home to the Cloth Hall, Town Hall Tower, and St. Adalbert's Church.

-Attraction GuideWieliczka Salt Mine
+Explore GuideWieliczka Salt Mine

 UNESCOA UNESCO World Heritage Site with underground chambers, chapels carved from salt, and a subterranean lake — all 135 meters below the surface.
 One of the oldest operating salt mines in the world.

-Attraction GuideWhy Visit Krakow?
+Explore GuideWhy Visit Krakow?

 Medieval Architecture